 The wild red rock canyons and rainbow hills around Richfield, Utah offer endless exploration and adventure.
 This run links together several canyons and remote ATV trails into a unique trail run.
-Run up a slot-like red rock canyon, trek atop a packed natural clay fin under colorful hills, power up and scream down remote sections of the Paiute ATV Trail along ridgelines, and ultra runners will explore a magical stream carved canyon up and back down other dry red rock streambeds.
-There will be a half-marathon distance (21km / 13 miles), a marathon distance (42km / 26 miles), and an ultra-marathon (75km / 47 miles).
+Run up a slot-like red rock canyon, trek atop a packed natural clay fin under colorful hills, power up and speed down remote sections of the Paiute ATV Trail along ridgelines, and both ultra distances will explore two additional primal red rock canyons.
+There will be a half-marathon distance (21km / 13 miles), a 50km ultra (actually about 32 miles), and a 50 mile ultra (about 80km).

-This race through the heart of in Panoramaland (as the area is known) involves running in dry streambeds, on defined yet remote sections of the Paiute ATV trail, navigating seasonally wet streams (ultra runners only), and of course occasionally clambering over sandstone rocks or overhangs in your path.
-This run includes a number of small boulders in streambeds to ascend.
-There is one cliff where you climb a 20-foot ladder.
+Racing in the heart of Panoramaland involves running in dry streambeds/washes, traveling on defined yet remote sections of the Paiute ATV trail, navigating a seasonally wet stream (ultra runners only), and of course occasionally clambering over sandstone boulders or overhangs in your path.
+Plus, there is one cliff where you climb a 20-foot ladder.

 Getting There and Logistics

 Richfield is located in Central Utah, about an 1hr 45min drive South of Provo, and about 1hr 40min North of Cedar City.
 There are many hotels to choose from in Richfield, as well as a KOA.
+Our race partner hotel, the Days Inn of Richfield, is where we will be having packet pickup, and is actually the very closest to the starting line.
+They have discount pricing for race participants.
 A field close to the event will also be available for free camping.
-Packet Pickup and a pasta party will be held at Herb's Place at the local bowling alley the evening before the race.
-Races start at 6AM (75km), 7AM (42KM), and 7:30AM (21KM).
+Packet Pickup and will be held the evening before the race from 6-8 PM.
+Morning-off pickup is discouraged, but available if you arrive at least 45 minutes before your race begins.
+Races start at 6AM (50 mile), 7AM (50km), and 8:30AM (half marathon).
 There will be several aid stations throughout the course, stocked with standard ultra fare, including Hammer gels & Heed.
-Given distances in rugged canyons and time (1 to 2 hours between stations), all runners must carry a personal hydration solution.
+Given distances in rugged canyons and time (1 to 2 hours between stations), all runners MUST carry a personal hydration solution.
 Drop bags will be available at a couple aid stations, and support crews will be able to cheer on their runners at select aid stations.